treasure-data/td-android-sdk/README.md

 ```

-To create a new write-only user for the application and use the API key of the user here is recommended.
-With multi-user feature of TreasureData, you can add a new user easily.
+We recommend to use a write-only API key for the SDK.
+To obtain one, please:

+1. Login into the Treasure Data Console at http://console.treasuredata.com;
+2. Visit your Profile page at http://console.treasuredata.com/users/current;
+3. Insert your password under the 'API Keys' panel;
+4. In the bottom part of the panel, under 'Write-Only API keys', either copy the API key or click on 'Generate New' and copy the new API key.

 ### Add Events